billkarsh/SpikeGLX/sglhome/docs/legacy.md

 >The current commercial version is PXI-based `Neuropixels 1.0`, also called `3B2`.

-There are four branches in this repo separately supporting the four Imec Neuropixels project development phases.
-The four phases have mutually incompatible hardware and software, so obtain the appropriate materials for your needs.
-Release software packages are labeled as phase3A, phase3B1, phase3B2, or phase20.
+There are five branches in this repo separately supporting the five Imec Neuropixels project development phases.
+The five phases have mutually incompatible hardware and software, so obtain the appropriate materials for your needs.
+Release software packages are labeled as phase3A, phase3B1, phase3B2, phase20, or phase30.
 All early releases having no phase label are actually phase3A.
 All releases support NI-DAQ based acquisition.

 * **Phase3A**: Initially, 4 flavors of prototype probe (option 1, 2, 3, 4)
 were created enabling consortium members to choose the most useful